Flagsmith/flagsmith/docs/docs/integrations/importers/launchdarkly.md

 ## Integration Setup

-1. Create a LaunchDarkly API key (#todo: Instructions on flow for this in LD).
+1. Create a LaunchDarkly Access Token.
+In LaunchDarkly: Account settings > Authorization > Access tokens.
 2. From the Flagsmith Integrations menu, select LaunchDarkly.
-Paste the API key from step #1 above.
+Paste the Access Token from step #1 above.
-3. Select the LaunchDarkly Project you want to import, or import all Projects.
-4. Start the import.
+3. Start the import.

 ## What we will import